 A Few Relatively Simple "TENS" Circuits

 I initially designed these circuits for a friend who had muscle problems and while he says: "they did work well for him", I "DO NOT" RECOMMEND THE USE OF THESE DEVICES BY ANYONE FOR ANY REASON.
+Never use these Tens Devices Above the Neck.
 I ACCEPT NO RESPONSIBILITY OR LIABILITY FROM THERE ASSEMBLY OR USE IN ANYWAY.

-These circuit are to be used at your own risk And I "DO NOT" imply any medical benefit can be obtained from their use.
+These circuit are to be used at Your OWN RISK.
+I "DO NOT" imply any medical benefit can be obtained from their use.

 Some Background Info: